compayer/compayer-lib-php/README.md

 Compayer is a stat data preprocessor and web analytics service that tracks customer events in payment forms for financial and marketing reports.

-Compayer PHP Library is designed to push stat messages to PaySuper Analytics from the php-based projects.
+Compayer PHP Library is designed to push stat messages to Compayer from the php-based projects.

 | |The Compayer Architecture|
 |---|---|